Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ---
-title: "Usage › Pre.d/Post.d Scripts"
+title: "Usage › Pre/Post Loader Scripts"
 tags:
   - usage
   - configure
 ---

-# Usage › Pre and Post Scripts
+# Usage › Pre and Post Loader Scripts

 CSF includes dedicated directories where you can place custom Bash scripts to run at specific stages of the firewall’s startup process.
 This allows you to easily maintain persistent, custom firewall rules that are automatically applied each time the CSF service starts or restarts.